freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/business-card/user-stories.md

 2. All of the `p` tags should have a top and bottom margin of `5px` and a left and right margin of `0px`.

 3. All links on the page should have a default of no underline.
-When you hover over the links, there should be an underline
+When you hover over the links, there should be an underline.

 4. You should have a `div` with the class `business-card`.